Prolog

 We have a universe here and

-Professor Gerd Baron of Mathematics modified math lecture for computer scientists, where he claimed graph theory and combinatorics and weighted models (for traveling salesmen or ip routing) to understand better things we will need later (like equal costs => multipath).
+Professor Gerd Baron of Mathematics modified math lecture for computer scientists, where he claimed graph theory and combinatorics and weighted models (for traveling salesmen or ip routing graph) to understand better things we will need later (like equal costs => multipath).

 plain text ⟶ 3DES PBox → AES → 2blowfish ⟶ cipher text